rancher/docs/content/rancher/v2.x/en/backups/restoring-rancher/_index.md

 1. Click **Create.**

-**Result:** The rancher-operator scales down the rancher deployment during restore.
-Once the restore completes, the operator scales back up the rancher deployment.
-So rancher will be unavailable for the duration of restore.
+**Result:** The rancher-operator scales down the rancher deployment during restore, and scales it back up once the restore completes.
+The resources are restored in this order:

+1. Custom Resource Definitions (CRDs)
+2. Cluster-scoped resources
+3. Namespaced resources

 To check how the restore is progressing, you can check the logs of the operator.
 Follow these steps to get the logs:

 ```yaml
 kubectl get pods -n cattle-resources-system